-Game-based learning has gained lots of attention in science and education fields.
+Game-based learning has gained lots of attention in the science and education fields.

 Previous research has focused on game playing in various fields, such as biology, computer science, psychology, math, business, physics, and chemistry.